odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

-The communities where data have close semantic relationships, e. g. a giant organization's departments who build and extend their service upon each other, sharing common business achievements, but is difficult to plan an enterprise- wide data service bus, and diversity is supposed to contribute to its thriving.
+The communities where data have close semantic relationships, e. g. a giant organization's departments who build and extend their service upon each other, sharing common business achievements, but is difficult to plan an enterprise- wide data service bus, since diversity is supposed to contribute to its thriving.

 A typical gas and oil giant company can be such a scenario, of which their departments, engineering, analysing, etc., are depending on each other's data